 What nutrient is super important for bone health, cell growth, and blood clotting?
 Ding, ding ding!
 It's vitamin K!
 Because the nutrient plays so many roles in keeping your body running smoothly, you may feel some not-so-fun side effects if you're not getting enough.
 And there are actually two types of vitamin D. Yup!
-Head to my Reader's Digest article to learn more about this vitamin, plus signs of deficiency.
+Head to my Reader's Digest article to learn more about this vitamin, plus signs of deficiency, and make sure to embrace World Osteoporosis Day next month.
 Also find out how to fight inflammation with food.

 11 Silent Signs of